azimuth-cloud/azimuth-config/docs/capi-mgmt.md

 [disaster recovery](./configuration/15-disaster-recovery) is directly applicable to CAPI-only deployments and allows relevant CAPI Kubernetes resources to be periodically backed up to an external S3 bucket.
-An Ansible playbook is also provided in the advent that an operator needs to [restore from a backup](./configuration/15-disaster-recovery/#restoring-from-a-backup).
+An Ansible playbook is also provided in the event of an operator needing to [restore from a backup](./configuration/15-disaster-recovery/#restoring-from-a-backup).
-The sole difference between Azimuth and CAPI-only backups is that Azimuth includes some Cinder volume snapshots as part of each backup, whereas all CAPI state is stored in Kubernetes API resources, so Velero will only take an S3 backup of resource manifests and avoid creating any Cinder snapshots.
+The sole difference between Azimuth and CAPI-only backups is that Azimuth includes some Cinder volume snapshots as part of each backup, whereas all CAPI states are stored in Kubernetes API resources, so Velero will only take an S3 backup of resource manifests and avoid creating any Cinder snapshots.